antifessional/perl6-zmq/lib/Local/README.md

 ## What is this?

-This folder contains c dependencies
+This folder contains files used in testing only

-hello.c is used in the tests only.

-buffer-helper.c is a required C helper library.